learningequality/HookCatcher/README.md

 In the root of this directory utilize the following Django commands.

 #### Generate screenshots and take Image Diffs of a Github Pull Request
+NOTE: you must run redis-server before you run the auto-screenshot command
 ```
+$ redis-server
+--- open a new terminal view ---
 $ python manage.py auto-screenshot <Github Pull Request Number>
 ```